artur-ciocanu/launch.en/help/launch-reference/managing-resources/data-elements.md

 1. Name the data element.
 1. Select an extension and type.

    The available data element types are determined by the extension.
-For information about the types available with the tags Core extension, refer to [Types of data elements](data-elements.md#types-of-data-elements).
+For information about the types available with the Core tag extension, refer to [Types of data elements](data-elements.md#types-of-data-elements).

 1. Provide any requested information about the chosen type in the fields provided.
 1. (Optional) Enter a default value.